DSchau/require-tasks/README.md

 [![Build Status](https://travis-ci.org/DSchau/require-tasks.svg?branch=master)](https://travis-ci.org/DSchau/require-tasks)

-A tool to require a directory, and (optionally) inject each file in that directory with supplied arguments
+> A tool to require a directory, and (optionally) inject each file in that directory with supplied arguments

-## Usage
+## Install

 ```bash
 npm i require-tasks -D
 ```

+## Usage

 ```javascript
 import requireTasks from 'require-tasks';